Arlaxia/webdevindex/README.md

 that I'm curious about, but I might change this decision later.

 The website is located on the `site/` directory in this same repository.

+### Glossary

+Since the main goal of this is creating a knowledgebase for quick references, a glossary is a great idea.
+The idea would be that important concepts could be searched and a quick yet understandable definition be provided.